How to Cure Your Dog’s Bad Breath

-First, an important question is “how do you identify what is causing your dog’s bad breath” and “how can you cure it?”
-Which products really work?
+Two important questions to answer are “How do you identify what is causing your dog’s bad breath?” and “How can you cure it?”
+Also, let’s determine which products work best.

 How To Identify What’s Causing Your Dog’s Bad Breath

-To identify the underlying cause of your dog’s breath may require a visit to your veterinarian.
+To identify the underlying cause of your dog’s breath may require a visit to the veterinarian.

 Please discuss any abnormalities or concerns with your veterinarian.

-The ideal time to begin brushing your dog’s teeth is either after a dental cleaning or when your dog is young and teeth are new and clean.
-In puppies, the ideal way to start is by touching your dog’s teeth and gums and give positive reinforcement for good behavior.
+The ideal time to begin brushing your dog’s teeth is either after a dental cleaning or when your dog is young and teeth are clean and new.
+In puppies, the ideal way to start is by touching your dog’s teeth and gums and giving positive reinforcement for good behavior.
 Puppies do get bad breath as well.
-Learn about What Causes Bad Breath in Puppies?
+Learn more about What Causes Bad Breath in Puppies?

 To begin your tooth brushing routine, you will need a soft toothbrush and veterinary toothpaste with a flavor appealing to your dog.
 Do not use human toothpaste.
 Pick a time that works with your schedule so this can be part of your daily routine.
 Do not begin by brushing all your dog’s teeth in one session.
-Begin slowly by offering your dog the toothpaste only and provide plenty of praise when your dog responds positively.
+Begin slowly by offering your dog the toothpaste only and providing plenty of praise when your dog responds positively.
 Gradually work up to a full 30-second brushing of all the teeth over a few weeks.
-For more details – go to “How to Brush Your Dog Teeth”.
-This article includes excellent information written by a veterinary dentist.
-Even with daily brushing, your dog may need thorough periodic professional dental cleanings.

-Here are a few home remedies that can help bad doggy breath:
+Here are a few home remedies that can help fix bad doggy breath:

 7. Probiotics